 What brought you to the decision to use KeyShot?

 To be honest, I started off using Hypershot, after years of using other more complicated rendering programs.
 I was surprised by how simple it was to achieve some pretty dynamic renderings quickly.
 After the split, KeyShot really rose to the top from a usability/feature standpoint, the updates have been great and the sales team rocks!
 Almost forgot the best part… KeyShot runs on native Mac.

 What do you create renderings/animations of?
 How has KeyShot helped?

-I create renderings of products ranging from consumer electronics to skin care as well as packaging, POP and interior design.
-Keyshot has really streamlined our process and allows us to creating killer renderings efficiently and effectively.
+I create renderings of products ranging from consumer electronics to skincare as well as packaging, POP and interior design.
+Keyshot has really streamlined our process and allows us to create killer renderings efficiently and effectively.

 In terms of my favorite project I have used Keyshot for, it would either be the Hypergroom Line of shavers we did at Clio or the work Sprout did for the Altec Lansing iPad speaker case.
 In the Clio project, we not only used KeyShot to create our formatted product renderings, we also used it to actually illustrate dynamic feature call-outs for production packaging, thereby saving us both time and money that we would have otherwise spent on photography.
 With the Altec work, we needed to create a ton of Color, Material & Finish options for potential limited edition and co-branding opportunities.
 Keyshot proved to be invaluable for this and we now pump out similar CMF studies for all our projects.